logo

 Fat FIRE

-Retiring with a comfortable or generous lifestyle — usually ₩80M+/year.
-Requires a much larger portfolio but allows for travel, hobbies, and unexpected expenses.
+Retiring with a comfortable, even generous lifestyle — usually ₩80M+/year.
+Requires a much larger portfolio but leaves room for travel, hobbies, and unexpected expenses.

 Barista FIRE

-A middle path: reaching a partial FIRE number, then working part-time for supplemental income and healthcare benefits — not fully retired, but no longer dependent on a full-time job.
+A middle path: hit a partial FIRE number, then work part-time for supplemental income (and, in some countries, healthcare).
+Not fully retired, but no longer dependent on a full-time job.

 The Two Levers: Savings Rate & Investment Return

-The years to FIRE is determined almost entirely by two variables: your savings rate (what % of income you save) and your investment return.
+Time-to-FIRE is determined almost entirely by two variables: your savings rate (the percentage of income you save) and your investment return.

 • Savings rate matters most.
-Going from a 20% to a 50% savings rate can cut your time to retirement by 15+ years.
+Lifting your savings rate from 20% to 50% can shave 15+ years off your retirement timeline.

 • Returns compound over time.
-Even a 1% difference in annual return has a huge impact over 20–30 years.
+Even a 1% difference in annual return creates a massive gap over 20–30 years.

 * This simulator uses simplified assumptions.
-Actual results depend on market volatility, inflation, taxes, and personal circumstances.
-This is not financial advice.
+Actual outcomes depend on market volatility, inflation, taxes, and personal circumstances.
+Not financial advice.